arcus/arcus_skill_series_sql/demystifying_sql/demystifying_sql.md

 --{{1}}--
 Today will be about providing a high level overview of SQL -- what it is, what it's good for, why you might want to learn it.
 We won't be doing any hands-on coding with SQL today, although we will during some of the future sessions in this series.

+## Learn by doing

+@teams_polls

+--{{1}}--
+We're firm believers that the best way to learn is to practice!
+We won't have any hands-on coding practice today, but we will have short quizzes that come up to help you check your understanding and consolidate learning.
 Okay, let's dive in.

 ## What is SQL?